betandr/genetic-scala/README.md

 ##Process:

-1. Initialisation — creating a random population
+1. **Initialisation:** creating a random population
-2. Evaluation — fitness is calculated for each individual in the population
+2. **Evaluation:** fitness is calculated for each individual in the population
-3. Selection — keep the individuals with the best fit and discard the rest
+3. **Selection:** keep the individuals with the best fit and discard the rest
-4. Crossover — combine aspects of the selected individuals to make fitter offspring
+4. **Crossover:** combine aspects of the selected individuals to make fitter offspring
-5. Mutation — add randomness to genetics of the population by making small changes to an individuals genome
+5. **Mutation:** add randomness to genetics of the population by making small changes to an individuals genome
-6. Repeat — create successive generations taking the best genetic material from ancestors
+6. **Repeat:** create successive generations taking the best genetic material from ancestors
-7. Termination — when an acceptable solution is found (or our computation takes too long)
+7. **Termination:** when an acceptable solution is found (or our computation takes too long)

-##Issues
+##Local vs Global Optimum

 It is possible for this model to become trapped in a local optimum although this can be escaped if the local optimum is shallow enough.